texastribune/donations/README.md

 + `yarn run dev`: Start Flask development server and watch for JS changes
 + `yarn run js:dev`: Just watch for JS changes

+**Important note**: To build our JS on deployment, Heroku needs to run a `postinstall` script in `package.json`.
+This also means every time you run `yarn` or `yarn add <package>`, it's going to trigger that build and generate a bunch of files in `static/js/prod/`.
+Don't commit these!

 Running tests
 -------------